MicrosoftDocs/win32/desktop-src/GPMC/igpmstartergpo-property-methods.md

 - Gpmgmt.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IGPMStarterGPO Property Methods

-The property methods of the [**IGPMStarterGPO**](igpmstartergpo.md) interface get and set the properties described in the following table.
+The property methods of the [**IGPMStarterGPO**](/windows/previous-versions/Gpmgmt/nn-gpmgmt-igpmstartergpo?branch=master) interface get and set the properties described in the following table.
 For a general discussion of property methods, see [Interface Property Methods](https://msdn.microsoft.com/library/aa746378) in the ADSI documentation.

 ## Properties